Jingtai Emperor: Ministers, eunuchs and grand secretaries

 One notable characteristic of the Jingtai Emperor's reign was the remarkable stability within his core group of ministers.
 The heads of the Six Ministries all maintained their positions throughout his rule: Jin Lian overseeing the Ministry of Revenue, Hu Ying leading the Ministry of Rites, Yu Shiyue in charge of the Ministry of Justice, and Shi Pu directing the Ministry of Works.
 Similarly, the leadership of the Censorate remained constant from 1445 to 1454, with Chen Yi, followed by Yang Shan, Wang Wen, Xiao Weizhen, and Li Shi.
 Additionally, the influential army commander Shi Heng, along with the powerful eunuchs Cao Jixiang and Liu Yongcheng, also retained their positions throughout this time.

 Some of the Jingtai Emperor's key supporters were the eunuchs Jin Ying and Xing An.
 Jin held significant influence in the 1430s but eventually lost power to Wang Zhen.
 During the Jingtai Emperor's reign, he was appointed as Director of Ceremonial but was later imprisoned in 1450 for backing the return of Emperor Yingzong.
 Xing then took over as head of the eunuchs and played a crucial role in negotiating the return of Emperor Yingzong and the change of the heir apparent in 1452.
 Two other eunuch generals, Cao and Liu, were instrumental in the military reform of 1453.
-However, prominent officials such as Grand Secretaries Chen Xun and Gao Gu did not support the Jingtai Emperor.
+However, prominent officials such as the grand secretaries Chen Xun and Gao Gu did not support the Jingtai Emperor.
 Despite having a stable personnel, the ruling group was not free from controversy.
 In 1451–1452, Yu, the most influential figure in Beijing, had a heated conflict with Shi over the abuse of power and corruption by Shi and his family.
 The Emperor was unable to resolve the dispute until Yu fell ill in 1454–1455, causing him to lose much of his influence.